 You can typically expect to pay three to four times as much on LECA than you would on traditional soil or some potting mixes.
 So it’s not a cheap transition.
 BUT – once you have the LECA, you don’t have to keep going to the garden center month after month to get more.
 Think of it as an investment in your gardening future.

-Besides the high initial investment, you’ll need to buy hydroponics fertilizer or liquid fertilizer tailored to your plants.
+Besides the high initial investment, you’ll need to buy hydroponic or liquid fertilizer tailored to your plants.
 LECA’s only role is to water your plants; it does not have any nutrients.

 LECA balls are chemically inert and inorganic – with a neutral pH.
 Since pH affects nutrient availability for your growing plants, getting it right is critical.
 A pH level that’s too high or alkaline may prevent nutrients from being absorbed, resulting in a deficiency.
-In young plants, iron deficiency causes pale or yellow leaves, while calcium deficiency causes leaf cupping and tip burn.
+Iron deficiency causes pale or yellow leaves in young plants, while calcium deficiency causes leaf cupping and tip burn.
 Calcium may also form salts on reservoir walls and machinery, which leave white deposits or scale.

 To gauge your water’s pH levels, we recommend you purchase a digital pH meter to get an accurate result.